consumer dispute arbitration in San Francisco, California 94129

 Arbitration Showdown: The $4,500 San Francisco Appliance Dispute

-In the bustling neighborhood of the Sunset District, San Francisco, Elaine Rodriguez was excited to replace her decade-old kitchen refrigerator.
+In the bustling neighborhood of the Sunset District, San Francisco, the claimant was excited to replace her decade-old kitchen refrigerator.
 After careful research, she purchased a high-end model from Pacific Home Appliances on January 10, 2023, for $4,500.
 The sales associate promised prompt delivery within two weeks, with installation included.
 Elaine needed the new fridge before her daughter’s wedding in early February and trusted the vendor’s assurances.

 However, the saga quickly spiraled.
 Delivery was delayed repeatedly, first to late January, then to mid-February.
 When the appliance finally arrived on February 20, the installation technician informed Elaine that the fridge was the wrong model and incompatible with her kitchen’s cabinetry.
 Pacific Home Appliances agreed to exchange the unit but requested another two-week wait.